Battles of Mazar-i-Sharif (1997–1998): Anti-Taliban forces regroup (June–August 1997)

-The revolt against the Taliban takeover had been incredibly successful, and inspired both Massoud's forces to gain ground north of Kabul and the Hazaras in central Afghanistan to drive off the Taliban that had been besieging the Hazarajat for nine months.
+The revolt against the Taliban takeover had been incredibly successful.
+It both inspired Massoud's forces to gain ground north of Kabul and resulted in the Hazaras in central Afghanistan managing to drive off the Taliban that had been besieging the Hazarajat for nine months.
 In ten weeks of fighting between May and July, the Taliban suffered over 3,000 killed or wounded, and some 3,600 became POWs, while 250 Pakistanis had been killed and 550 captured.
 The Taliban's morale had plummeted and they were desperately looking to replenish their losses with new recruits by closing madrasas in Pakistan and Afghanistan to conscript their students.

-Malik proceeded to reincorporate Jamiat-e Islami into the Mazar city's administration.
-On 13 June 1997, the formation of the Northern Alliance was formalised and Mazar was declared its capital city.
-Rabbani was reappointed president and Massoud appointed to Defence Minister.
+Malik reincorporated Jamiat-e Islami into the Mazar city's administration.
+On 13 June 1997, the formation of the Northern Alliance was formalised and Mazar was declared as its capital city.
+Rabbani was reappointed president and Massoud was appointed as Defence Minister.
 The coalition sought national reconciliation between the various ethnic and religious groups and across party lines, but this proved to be extremely difficult.
 Many in the Alliance did not trust Malik, who had committed treachery twice in May, first against Junbish and then against the Taliban.

 Meanwhile, in June 1997, the local Pashtun shura of the province of Kunduz defected to the Taliban.
 This provided them with an important strategic base of operations to once again threaten Mazar, this time from the east.